PiaSys/PnP-Contoso-Orders-ACE/docs/ACEs-Implementation-Details.md

 Notice the logic inside the Adaptive Card to handle the different values of the **status** property of each order item to define the color for the status string.

 ### ManageOrders
 The ManageOrders ACE internally works almost the same as the ListOrders one.
 For example, the CardView still shows a message about the number of orders defined in the system.
-However, there are two buttons in the CardView (when it is configured to show in *Large* mode): one to show orders ad another one to add a new order.
+However, there are two buttons in the CardView (when it is configured to render in *Large* mode): one to show orders ad another one to add a new order.

 ![Manage Orders CardView](../assets/Contoso-Manage-Orders-CardView.png)